0156 - Concurrent Disorders

 Course Description

-It is estimated that 70-80% of people seeking help for substance use, and 15-20% seeking help for mental health, are experiencing concurrent disorders (concurrent disorders) (CCSA, 2013).
-Co-occurring substance use and mental health problems present challenges for people in accessing comprehensive support and services as, historically, the treatment options have been largely compartmentalized.
-This workshop is designed to increase the number of professionals who are CD informed across diverse fields of practice.
+Co-occurring substance use and mental health problems present a challenge for people in accessing comprehensive support and services.
+Historically, treatment options have been largely compartmentalized – where people go one place for addiction treatment and then must go somewhere else to address their mental health concerns.
+This was further exacerbated by the limited access to services and support during the pandemic.
+To address this, this workshop is designed to increase the number of professionals who are CD informed across diverse fields of practice.
 Students will gain the fundamental skills and knowledge to provide an integrated treatment approach, ensuring a more positive and effective experience for clients.

 Learner Outcomes